allthings/developers/s3-access-for-external-data-providers.md

 Use the steps to create new credentials for a new external data-provider.

-1. Login to the aws-console and switch role to `allthings-import`
+1. Login to the aws-console and switch role to `allthings-import` (see: [Switch Role Links](https://github.com/allthings/devenv/blob/master/docs/aws.md#switch-role-links]))

 2. Open `IAM-Management` and create a new user.
     Use the name of the app as username, not the name of the dataprovider.